NoLtour/Uni-notes/SESA2024 Astronautics/3 Propulsion intro/mono propellant systems.md

 - A single propellant makes plumbing simpler
 - Tend to have a lower [[specific impulse]]
 - Reduced combustion chamber complexity
 - Often VERY toxic, so needs careful handling
-- Low thrust, not suited for use as [[primary and secondary propulsion|primary propulsion]]
+- Toggleable but not throttleable
+- Often not restart able

 ### Example (hydrazine)